 Hey there, savvy savers!
 May 29th is College Savings Day (or 529 Day), and it’s all about getting a jump start on saving for college.
 Think of it as a yearly nudge to remind you to stash away some cash for your kid’s future.
 And why May 29th?
 This day, cleverly chosen to correspond with the 529 college savings plan—your secret weapon in the battle against sky-high tuition costs!

-The Rising Costs of College in 2024
+The Rising Costs of College

 Let’s talk numbers!
 In 2024, the average annual tuition and fees are $11,260 for in-state students at public colleges and $29,150 for out-of-state students.
 If you’re looking at private colleges, the average tuition and fees are a whopping $41,540 (College Tuition Compare) (CollegeData).
 Add in room, board, and other expenses, and the total cost can be quite daunting.
 But don’t worry, with a little planning and some savvy saving, you can make it happen!